 Look at the above image because we have applied the filter parameter as “Excel Files” only.

 This will just select the file from the mentioned folder.
-To Store the full path we need to declare one more variable as String.
+To store the full path, we need to declare one more variable as a string.

-Now inside the with statement select “SelectedItems”.
+Now inside the with the statement, select “SelectedItems.”
 Assign the selected items folder path to the newly defined variable.

 Now I will run the program to see the dialogue box.

-So, like this, we can use the VBA FileDialog option to select the files from the folder in Excel.
-Use below code to select the files.
+So, like this, we can use the FileDialog option to select the files from the folder in Excel.
+Use the below code to select the files.

 This has been a guide to VBA FileDialog.
-Here we will discuss how to open a File Dialog box using VBA code along with simple & advanced examples & explanation.
+Here we will discuss how to open a file dialog box using VBA code along with an example & downloadable excel template.
 Below are some useful excel articles related to VBA –